Show jumping: Historic scoring

 Water jumps were once at least 15 feet (5 m) wide, although the water often had drained out of them by the time the last competitor jumped.
 High jumping would start with a pole at around five feet high, but this was later abandoned since many horses went under the pole.
 It was for this reason that more poles were added and fillers came into use.
 Time penalties were not counted until 1917.

-Modern rules
+Modern scoring

 Rules have evolved since then, with different national federations having different classes and rules.
 The international governing body for most major show jumping competitions is the Fédération Équestre Internationale (FEI).
 The two most common types of penalties are jumping penalties and time penalties.